Japanese Gardens in Autumn

 FULL ITINERARY

 • Tour members independently arrange travel to Tokyo International Airport-HND (Haneda), transfer by taxi to the Park Hotel Tokyo (transfer cost not included), and check into the room booked for them (included in the tour price).
-We'll gather in the hotel lobby at 6:30 PM for a Welcome Dinner in a restaurant TBD (included).
+We'll gather in the hotel lobby at 6:30 PM for a Welcome Dinner in a restaurant, so we can all get to know each other (included).

 • The first garden of our tour is a Stroll Garden nestled within the hustle and bustle of Tokyo: Kiyosumi Garden.
 Stroll Gardens primarily emphasize a journey through a designed landscape based on Japanese concepts of nature and beauty.
 So it is with Kiyosumi where paths meander around and over a pond at the heart of the garden, leading to various vantage points.
 Originally an aristocrat’s garden exclusive to the elite, the garden we admire today was crafted in the 19th century by Iwasaki Yatarō, the founder of Mitsubishi.
 He opened its gates to the public in 1932, and in 1979 the Tokyo Metropolitan Government recognized it as a designated place of scenic beauty.

-• We return to the Park Hotel Tokyo for the night.
+• We return to the Park Hotel Tokyo.
 Dinner this evening will be at a restaurant of your choice, either in the hotel or elsewhere in Tokyo (not included).

 • Today, we start at the Nezu Museum, delving into pre-modern Japanese and Asian art collected by Nezu Kaichirō (1860-1940), a Japanese industrialist and passionate art lover.
 The collection, now approximately 7400 works, includes painting and calligraphy, sculpture and ceramics, wooden and bamboo crafts, and tea wares for the tea ceremony.
 It is housed in a 2009 building designed by renowned Japanese architect Kenzo Kuma and has been called a serene contemporary temple for traditional art.
 Also on the grounds is a noteworthy garden made in the shinzan-yūkoku style, which means deep mountains and mysterious valleys.
 Following the path leads one deeper and deeper into the lush garden revealing teahouses, two ponds, and stone sculptures.

-• We’ll have lunch on our way to our afternoon gardens (not included).
+• We’ll have lunch on our way to our afternoon garden (not included).

-• This morning, we travel by Bullet Train to Kanazawa Station, a journey of approximately 2.5 hours.
+• This morning, after a vehicle transfer to the station, we travel by Bullet Train to Kanazawa, a journey of approximately 2.5 hours.

 • On arrival, we’ll have lunch (not included) and then explore Kenrokuen Garden, often listed as one of Japan's three most beautiful gardens, alongside Korakuen in Okayama (which we visit on Wednesday) and Kairakuen in Mito.
 The daimyos of the Maeda clan built the garden over a period of 150 years, starting in 1620.
 Kenrokuen translates to "garden of the six sublimities," which are spaciousness, seclusion, human artistry, antique elegance, flowing water, and magnificent views.
 In addition to water features, bridges, teahouses, stones, and viewpoints, there are approximately 8,750 trees and 183 plant species.
 Noteworthy attractions we won’t want to miss are the oldest fountain in Japan, operating on natural water pressure; the iconic Kotojitoro Lantern with its unique two-legged design; and the Flying Geese Bridge (Gankō-bashi), crafted from eleven red stones arranged to resemble geese in flight.